lars-frogner/Impact/apps/impact_game/README.md

 # Adding a function `bar` for calling into Roc from the application or engine crate

-1. Go to the Roc platform header in `roc_platform/api/main.roc` and add the Roc type declaration for `bar!` in the `requires` field.
+1. Go to the `requires` entry of the Roc platform header in `roc_platform/api/main.roc` and add the Roc type declaration for `bar!` as a new field in the `callbacks` record.
 Any Roc application using the platform will then have to provide an implementation of `bar!`.

-2. In the same file, implement a function `bar_extern!` wrapping a call to `bar!` with an FFI-compatible interface.
+2. In the same file, implement a function `bar_extern!` wrapping a call to `callbacks.bar!` with an FFI-compatible interface.
 Add `bar_extern!` to the `provides` list in the platform header above.
 This ensures that the shared library consisting of the Roc application and platform will expose a symbol for the `bar_extern!` function.
 Roc will name this symbol `roc__bar_extern_1_exposed`.

 3. Add an entry for the `roc__bar_extern_1_exposed` symbol in the `define_ffi!` invocation in `scripting.rs` in the application crate.
 Include the exact function signature (now in Rust parlance) of `bar_extern!` from `roc_platform/api/main.roc`.